dmikey/snapsdk/SPEC.md

-Stubby Specification Draft 1.0.0
+SnapSDK Specification Draft 1.0.0
 ================================

-This is the `Stubby` spec.
+This is the `SnapSDK` spec.
 The intent is to eventually propose these draft changes to Open API.

-This draft proposes a new Stubby specification.
-Stubby provides a common structure for defining the interface of SDKs and libraries, focusing on simplicity and ease of use for developers.
+This draft proposes a new SnapSDK specification.
+SnapSDK provides a common structure for defining the interface of SDKs and libraries, focusing on simplicity and ease of use for developers.

 Structure
 ---------

-A Stubby document consists of several sections, including info, namespace, objects, methods, and definitions.
+A SnapSDK document consists of several sections, including info, namespace, objects, methods, and definitions.

 Info
 ----